Chart Color Schemes

 Noble Park North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 7 projects likely to impact the area.
-Key projects are Liege Avenue Childcare Centre, RACV Noble Park Redevelopment, Silverton Noble Park North, and Douglas Apartments.
-Below is a list detailing those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely to affect the region.
+Notable ones are Liege Avenue Childcare Centre, RACV Noble Park Redevelopment, Silverton Noble Park North, and Douglas Apartments.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.